 - If your clothes catch on fire, stop, drop and roll

 - When evacuating, if door handles are hot, pick an alternate route; learn two ways out of every room

 - Leave your house and call for help; do not go back to help someone else

 U.S. Fire Administration offers these tips to keep children safe from fire and burns:

-- Keep children 3 feet away from anything hot; space heaters and stove-tops can cause serious burns
+- Keep children 3 feet away from anything hot, like candles, space heaters and stove-tops

 - Keep smoking materials locked up in a high place; never leave cigarette lighters or matches where children can reach them

 - Never play with lighters or matches when you are with your children; they may try to imitate you